minirust/minirust/spec/mem/basic.md

         }

-        // Compute relative offset, and ensure we are in-bounds. let offset_in_alloc = ptr.addr - allocation.addr;
+        // Compute relative offset, and ensure we are in-bounds.
+        // We don't need a null ptr check, we just have an invariant that no allocation
+        // contains the null address.
+        let offset_in_alloc = ptr.addr - allocation.addr;
         if offset_in_alloc < 0 || offset_in_alloc + len.bytes() > allocation.size().bytes() {
             throw_ub!("out-of-bounds memory access");